RKest/hannaind/README.md

 ```
 from the root directory to get your new `data.json` file and change its values to fit your needs

+You will also need to change values in the `config.ts` file to fit your needs, however the comments should make this process simple

 ## Development Server

 Start the development server on http://localhost:3000